-The 2024 Atlantic Hurricane Season begins on June 1.
+The 2025 Atlantic Hurricane Season begins on June 1.
 In the preceding twelve months, LUMA has made significant progress in repairing and stabilizing the utility grid, increasing the reliability and resiliency of the T&D system to better withstand impacts from natural disasters.
-LUMA's grid repair activities have included the following:
+LUMA's grid repair activities from Q1 to Q3 FY2025 included: